Smith College: Residential culture and student life

-In October 2020, Smith alumna Jodi Shaw, then Student Support Coordinator in the Department of Residence Life, began posting videos commenting on mandated diversity training for staff at Smith College on her YouTube channel.
-Shaw characterized the training as contributing to a climate of "harassment, discrimination, and hostility" at the college, especially for staff.
-On February 19, 2021, columnist Bari Weiss published Shaw's resignation letter on Weiss's Substack blog.
-In it, Shaw described the implementation of the training as "psychologically abusive" and the culture as "deeply hostile and fearful."
-She alleged that the college had "offered a settlement in exchange for my silence, but I turned it down".
-On February 22, Smith College published a letter from President Kathleen McCartney alleging that an unnamed former employee had accused the college of "creating a racially hostile environment for white people, a baseless claim that the college flatly denies," and that "it was the employee herself who demanded payment of an exceptionally large sum in exchange for dropping a threatened legal claim and agreeing to standard confidentiality provisions."
-McCartney affirmed that the college's "commitment to, and strategies for, advancing equity and inclusion are grounded in evidence."

-On February 24, 2021, the New York Times reported on worsening tensions between students, staff, and administrators around issues of racial justice and the college's diversity training.
-President McCartney stated that "Good training is never about making people too uncomfortable or to feel ashamed or anything.
-I think our staff is content and are embracing it."
-A former janitor told the paper that he had gone through numerous training sessions in race and intersectionality at Smith and that they had left staff workers cynical.
+Smith continues to be a college focused on the education of women.
+Their website in 2025 clarifies: "Smith is a women’s college and considers for admission any applicants who self-identify as women; cis, trans, and nonbinary women are eligible to apply to Smith."
+Students who, after being admitted, transition to an identity other than "female" continue to be supported as Smith students.
+The Resource Center for Sexuality and Gender; The Office for Equity and Inclusion and its Trans/Non-binary Working Group; Transcending Gender, a student group focused on support and education; and the Transgender Support Group run by Counseling Services work to support trans and non-binary students at Smith across the gender identity spectrum.

 Houses

 Smith College has many different houses serving as dormitories.
 Each house is self-governing.
 While many students remain in the same house for the entirety of their four years at Smith, they are not obligated to do so and may move to different houses on campus as space allows.
 While houses previously collected dues, in the 2019–2020 school year they were eradicated to avoid placing financial pressure on low-income students or students who were otherwise unable to pay without sacrificing funding for the House.

 Houses are found in four main regions of campus: Upper and Lower Elm Street, Green Street, Center Campus, and the Quadrangle.
 Each part can, in turn, be divided into smaller areas to more precisely provide the location of the house in question.
 In 2019, the college shifted from officially recognizing the four main areas of campus to instead categorizing houses in four neighborhoods: Ivy, Paradise, Mountain, and Garden.
 This change was largely internal and categorizes houses by size rather than location.